Part 2

 Eku clicked in a neutral way and said, “You said you like all of them, so why does it matter?”

-Yathi clicked agreement.
-Sighed and said, “I do like all of the females, especially Sisi, but she seems to like Bot.”
+Yathi clicked his agreement.
+Sighed and added, “I do like all of the females, but especially Sisi.
+But she seems to like Bot.”

 “Sisi is good,” Eku agreed.
 “She is a good diver for shellfish.
-Even better than you.”
+Even better than you.
+And Bot just always follows her around.”

-Yathi sighed again and said, “I wish I could be matched with Inka.”
+Yathi sighed even louder and said, “I wish I could be matched with Inka.”

 Now Eku laughed.
 “She is old!
 And she is matched with Goagu!”